Sanur Bali Travel Guide: 22 Best Things To Do In Sanur Beach

 Pod Chocolate is famous in Bali, and they have a nice shop in north Sanur where you can stock up on their amazing chocolate bars and spreads.

-You’ve probably seen their chocolate for sale in the Bali airport before, but this shop has a bigger selection and better prices.
-It’s also easier to visit than their main chocolate factory, which is in north/central Bali (Mengwi).
+You’ve probably seen their chocolate for sale in the Bali airport before, but this local shop near Sanur has a bigger selection and better prices.
+It’s also easier to visit than their main chocolate factory, which is in north/central Bali (Mengwi area).

-They have free chocolate tasting here (so you can try before you buy), which is great because Pod has more than 20 flavors now!
+Pod Bali has free chocolate tasting here (so you can try before you buy), which is great because they have more than 20 flavors for sale now!

 More Things To Do Near Sanur